Contact Us

 Where Quito’s History Finds a New Home

-Across from the Santa Clara Monastery, whose bells have marked Quito’s mornings since the 1500s, stands a house that has lived many lives.
-Once home to the city’s first covered market, this 19th-century residence has been reborn as Casa Santa Clara, an award-winning boutique hotel in the heart of the Historic Center.
+Across from the Santa Clara Monastery, whose bells have marked Quito’s mornings for centuries, stands a house that has quietly observed the many lives of Plaza Santa Clara.
+The plaza itself once hosted the city’s first covered market.
+Today, this historic residence has been reborn as Casa Santa Clara — a boutique stay rooted in the heart of the Historic Center.

 The Santa Clara Market, once the heart of daily life in Quito’s Old Town.